OPENAIRINTERFACE/openairinterface5g/cmake_targets/autotests/README.txt

 01      51      06      mbmssim (TBD)

-01      55              lte-softmodem tests with ALU EPC w/ Bandrich COTS UE 01      55      00      FDD 5MHz UL Throughput for 60 sec
+01      55              lte-softmodem tests with USRP B210 RF as eNB and ALU EPC w/ Bandrich COTS UE for `TX/1RX, 1TX/2RX, 2TX/1RX 2TX/2RX
+01      55      00      Band 7 FDD 5MHz UL Throughput for 60 sec for 1TX/1RX
-01      55      00      FDD 10MHz UL Throughput for 60 sec
+01      55      00      Band 7 FDD 10MHz UL Throughput for 60 sec
-01      55      00      FDD 20MHz UL Throughput for 60 sec
+01      55      00      Band 7 FDD 20MHz UL Throughput for 60 sec
-01      55      00      FDD 5MHz DL Throughput for 60 sec
+01      55      00      Band 7 FDD 5MHz DL Throughput for 60 sec
-01      55      00      FDD 10MHz DL Throughput for 60 sec
+01      55      00      Band 7 FDD 10MHz DL Throughput for 60 sec
-01      55      00      FDD 20MHz DL Throughput for 60 sec
+01      55      00      Band 7 FDD 20MHz DL Throughput for 60 sec

-01      56              lte-softmodem tests with OAI EPC (eNB and EPC are on same machines) w/ Bandrich COTS UE
+01      56              lte-softmodem tests with USRP B210  RF as eNB and  OAI EPC (eNB and EPC are on same machines) w/ Bandrich COTS UE

-01      57              lte-softmodem tests with OAI EPC (eNB and EPC are on different machines) w/ Bandrich COTS UE
+01      57              lte-softmodem tests with USRP B210 RF as eNB and OAI EPC (eNB and EPC are on different machines) w/ Bandrich COTS UE

+01      58               lte-softmodem tests with USRP B210 RF as eNB and ALU EPC w/ Bandrich COTS UE for `TX/1RX, 1TX/2RX, 2TX/1RX 2TX/2RX

+01      59              lte-softmodem tests with USRP B210  RF as eNB and  OAI EPC (eNB and EPC are on same machines) w/ Bandrich COTS UE

+01      61              lte-softmodem tests with USRP B210 RF as eNB and OAI EPC (eNB and EPC are on different machines) w/ Bandrich COTS UE

+01      61              lte-softmodem tests with EXMIMO RF as eNB and ALU EPC w/ Bandrich COTS UE 01      62              lte-softmodem tests with EXMIMO RF as eNB and OAI EPC (eNB and EPC are on same machines) w/ Bandrich COTS UE
+01      63              lte-softmodem tests with EXMIMO RF as eNB and  OAI EPC (eNB and EPC are on different machines) w/ Bandrich COTS UE

 01      58              lte-softmodem-noS1 tests